Nothing is permanent, so everything is precious. Here’s a selection of some happenings—fleeting or otherwise—in the Buddhist world this week.

 A Buddhist cave complex in Thailand has become a research site for scientists seeking answers about the novel coronavirus.
 According to the New York Times, scientists believe that the virus that causes COVID-19 originated in bats, although the virus has not been conclusively traced to the flying mammals.
-The possible connection between horseshoe bats and the coronavirus prompted an investigation into whether bats in Thailand may share a similar viral load to bats in China’s Yunnan Province and Cambodia, where testing of bats and bat dung has shown traces of similar viruses.
+The possible connection between horseshoe bats and the coronavirus prompted an investigation into whether bats in Thailand have a viral load similar to bats in China’s Yunnan Province and Cambodia, where testing of bats and bat dung has shown traces of related viruses.
 In Photharam District, Thailand, bats are at the heart of the local economy: guano is sold for use in fertilizer, and bats are consumed as food.
 In one cave owned by the Khao Chong Phran Temple, researchers found three million bats from 10 different species.
-But the team of scientists have found no trace of the coronavirus in these Buddhist bats, although other coronaviruses have been discovered there.
-Testing of humans in and around the temple, including of guano collectors who have spent decades in proximity with bats, have yielded no evidence of antibodies.
+But the team of scientists has found no trace of the coronavirus in these bats, although other coronaviruses have been discovered there.
+Testing of humans in and around the temple, including guano collectors who have spent decades in proximity with bats, has yielded no evidence of antibodies.

 Buddhist Priest Takes Photos of Insects